 Cyberwerf is a project that started at the Security Field Lab, with the support of the Economic Board of The Hague, the Municipality of The Hague and ROC Mondriaan.
 This project allows vocational level (mbo-) students to work as SME cybersecurity consultants.
 HSD is one of the initiators and is the connecting force to cybersecurity service providers.

-Via a cybersecurity scan that the vocational level students developed themselves, SMEs are provided with insights regarding their digital strengths and weaknesses.
+Via a cybersecurity scan that the vocational level students developed themselves, Small- and Medium sized Enterprises (SME's) are provided with insights regarding their digital strengths and weaknesses.
 The students are taught to give advice to entrepreneurs to gain digital strength.
-Their ability to work safely digitally comes in handy when placing, managing, maintaining and programming of hardware and networks.
+Their ability to work safely digitally comes in handy when installing, managing, maintaining and programming hardware and networks.
 Cybersecurity studies are more common in higher levels of education.
-Cyberwerf intentionally targets vocational level students, because they are often responsible of executing tasks and are often the first point of contact for SMEs.
-The goal of Cyberwerf is to develop a hybrid education style that is able to perform independently with financial aid of affiliated HSD partners.
-ROC Mondriaan, being an HSD-partner, is closely involved in this project.
+Cyberwerf intentionally targets vocational level students, because they are often responsible of executing tasks and are the first point of contact for SME's.
+The goal of Cyberwerf is to develop a hybrid education system that is able to finance itself.
+Education provider ROC Mondriaan is closely involved in this project.
 HSD Office is the connecting force to other partners, to develop a sturdy and viable Cyberwerf along with the Security Field Lab, ROC Mondriaan and students.
-This project is executed in a manner that allows for other locations in the country to adapt it.
+This project is set up in a manner that allows for other locations in the country to adapt it.

 Place for learning and experience

-SFL brings the human side of security, behavioural influencing, technology together.
+SFL brings the human side of security, behavioural influencing and technology together.
 Within the living lab, students get specific assignments regarding these perspectives.
-The assignments are provided by local entrepreneurs and partners of the Security Field Lab, with HSD-partners among them.
-Security Field Lab is financed by creator Fokko Mellema himself and has the objective to create a hybrid educational system for vocational and higher-level students.
-SMEs can use this educational system as a research- and testing facility in the field of security and cybersecurity.
+The assignments are provided by local entrepreneurs and partners of the Security Field Lab, with HSD-partners supporting them.
+Security Field Lab is mainly financed by creator Fokko Mellema and has the objective to create a hybrid educational system for vocational and higher-level students.
+SME's can use this educational system as a research- and testing facility in the field of security and cybersecurity.